eProsima/Micro-CDR/README.md

 ```c
 uint32_t get_alignment(uint32_t buffer_position, const uint32_t data_size);
 ```
-Return the aligment necessary to serialize/deserialize a type with `data_size` size.
+Returns the aligment necessary to serialize/deserialize a type with `data_size` size.

 - `buffer_position`: the current serialization/deserialization position of the `MicroBuffer`.
 (Typically  `mb->iterator - mb->init`).
 - `data_size`: the bytes of the data that you are asking for.